 To make things easier, instead of rolling for each tile, the puzzle here has been abstracted into a skill challenge.
 There are six rows of tiles.
-Each time they wish to move forward, one of the PCs must succeed at a DC 12 Intelligence (History or Religion) check for them all to advance safely to the next row of tiles.
-A failure means they have chosen an incorrect tile and their mistake causes flames to blast the air above, scorching everyone in the chamber.
+Each time they wish to move forward, the PCs must succeed at a DC 15 Knowledge (history or religion) check to advance safely to the next row of tiles.
+A failure means they have chosen an incorrect tile and their mistake causes flames to blast the air above, scorching everyone still in the chamber.
 The PCs make no progress for that round and take some damage.

 It is very hot, and the PCs start sweating immediately.
 The chamber also reeks of sulfur and charred flesh.
-Though the room is hot and smells terribly, the ambient heat is not lifethreatening without stepping on a false tile unless a creature spends at least an hour in the room.

-When at least 30 pounds of weight is applied to an incorrect tile - whether the PCs guessed wrong, failed their skill check, or simply stepped forward blindly - the tile sinks a fraction of an inch into the ground.
-Flames then burst up from the floor, dealing damage to creatures on the tiles as shown on the table below.
-In each case, a DC 10 Dexterity saving throw reduces the damage by half.
+Though the room is hot and smells terribly, the ambient heat is not life-threatening without stepping on a false tile unless a creature spends at least an hour in the room.
+When at least 30 pounds of weight is applied to an incorrect tile, whether the PCs guessed wrong, failed their skill check, or simply stepped forward blindly, the tile sinks a fraction of an inch into the ground.
+Flames then burst up from the floor, dealing damage to creatures on the tiles (no save) as shown on the table below.

 HEAT LEVEL HEAT DAMAGE

-1 1d4 fire
+1 1d4 nonlethal

-2 1d6 fire
+2 1d6 nonlethal

-3 1d8 fire
+3 1d6 fire

 4 2d6 fire

-5 3d6 fire
+5 4d6 fire

-6 or higher 4d6 fire
+6 or higher 6d6 fire

 The trapped room starts at an effective heat level of 0.
-Each time an incorrect rune is stepped on, the heat level increases by 1, dealing fire damage for that level to everyone in the room.
+Each time an incorrect rune is stepped on, the heat level increases